-Visit Flanders and the MSK joined forces with Belgian virtual reality company Poppr, to develop an online 360° virtual tour of the Van Eyck galleries.
-Enter the largest Van Eyck exhibition ever directly from the comfort of your home!
-While scrolling through the 360° images, discover 13 museum galleries with over 120 masterpieces.
-The audio guide for adults or children is your personal guide through the exhibition.
+Visit Flanders and the MSK joined forces with Belgian virtual reality company Poppr to develop a fully online 360° virtual tour of the exhibition.
+Walk straight into the largest Van Eyck exhibition ever, scroll through the 360° images and discover 13 museum rooms with over 120 masterpieces.
+The audio for adults or for children is your personal guide through the experience.

-VISIT FLANDERS also filmed a guided visit with Till-Holger Borchert, Director of the Museums Bruges and one of the curators of the exhibition.
+Visit Flanders filmed a guided visit with Till-Holger Borchert, Director of the Museums Bruges and one of the curators of the exhibition.
 Discover with him some of the masterpieces on display in Ghent.
-Take the virtual tour here!
+Watch the virtual tour below.

 Worldwide, only approximately twenty works by Van Eyck have been preserved.
 Quite exceptionally, over half of these traveled to Ghent in 2020 for the exhibition ‘Van Eyck.
 An optical revolution’ at the Museum of Fine Arts (MSK).